 This course prepares a student to apply basic acting theory to performance and develops the skills of interpretation of drama through acting.
 Special attention is paid to skills for performance: memorization, stage movement, vocal production, and interpretation of text.
+CSU, UC

-THEA 115 Acting Shakespeare
+THEA 115 Acting Shakespeare 54 hours lecture; 54 hours total

-This course is designed to provide a basic approach to the creation of effective dramatic presentations of the plays of William Shakespeare.
+This course is designed to provide a basic approach to the creation of effective dramatic presentations of the plays of William Shake-speare.
 Students will study Elizabethan and contemporary stage technique; and develop skills dealing with interpretive, vocal and physical demands of contemporary Shakespearean performance.
 CSU, UC